 The obesity epidemic continues to grow and is costing our healthcare system millions of dollars a year.
-A study done at University of Chicago put participants on a calorie restricted diet for 8 weeks.
+A study done at University of Chicago put participants on a calorie-restricted diet for 8 weeks.
 One group slept 5.5 hours a night and the comparison group slept 8.5 hours a night.
 The group that slept for at least 8 hours lost 55% body fat with all other factors remaining constant.

 While sleep is not the only factor in sustaining weight loss , it is a key component that is often overlooked.
 If you have serious trouble getting enough sleep, seek out the help of a functional medicine practitioner to help you get your sleep under control.

 This hormone is often associated with stress and given a bad reputation.
 If we didn’t produce cortisol after exercise or during stressful situations, we would not survive.
 The key to optimizing cortisol is producing it at the right time and at the correct amounts.

 Available over the counter at local stores, this supplement is actually a powerful hormone produced by the pineal gland.
-It increases our bodies brown adipose tissue and burns white adipose tissue.
-As we age our bodies naturally lose brown adipose tissue).
+It increases our bodies' brown adipose tissue and burns white adipose tissue (as we age, our bodies naturally lose brown adipose tissue).

-The satiety hormone.
+This is the satiety hormone.
 One night of poor sleep reduces leptin levels and makes us want to eat the whole pint of ice cream.

 Compared to all the fancy technology that exists today, our bodies are still pretty primitive and basic.
 There is no gadget or app that can replace good, old-fashioned quality sleep.
 Not getting enough sleep impacts our long-term brain health, memory, and detoxification.

 UC Berkeley did a study that showed increased activity in the amygdala (the reptilian part of our brain) and decreased activity in the insular cortex and frontal lobe (responsible for willpower).
-This means even when we know we shouldn’t eat that cookie, our willpower to resist temptation is drastically reduced when we are sleep deprived.
+This means even when we know we shouldn’t eat that cookie, our willpower to resist temptation is drastically reduced when we are sleep-deprived.

 Not only does lack of sleep cause cravings and weight gain, it also affects our brain health and memory.
 When we sleep our glymphatic system is 10x more active.
 This system is composed of glial cells that are responsible for sweeping away all the toxins that have accumulated throughout the day.
 In fact, our brain cells shrink about 50% during sleep to allow the glial cells to work efficiently.

 Some researchers have reported that the increased incidence of Alzheimer’s is connected to the rise of insomnia in Americans.
 Alzheimer’s disease is characterized by an increase in amyloid plaques in the brain.
-One of the waste products cleared during sleep is beta amyloid so Alzheimer’s may just be a buildup of waste that hasn’t been cleared over time.
+One of the waste products cleared during sleep is beta amyloid, so Alzheimer’s may just be a buildup of waste that hasn’t been cleared over time.

 Alcohol blocks REM sleep which is our dream state as well as when our memories get solidified from short to long-term.
-Even just one glass of wine can produce a REM rebound effect where we wake up feeling hungover.
-This is because the quality of our sleep was poor even if we technically slept 8 hours.
+Even just one glass of wine can produce an REM rebound effect where we wake up feeling hungover.
+This is because the quality of our sleep was poor, even if we technically slept 8 hours.

-Hack your way to better quality sleep with these simple tips.
+Hack your way to better-quality sleep with these simple tips.